jpgombas/EV-Info/README.md

 # EV Info

 An iOS app that connects to electric vehicles via Bluetooth OBD2, displays real-time telemetry on a live dashboard, and syncs collected data to Databricks for long-term analytics.
+This is a personal project to extract detailed measurments of efficiency depending on ambient temperature, speed and state of charge for an electric vehicle.

 Built with SwiftUI, CoreBluetooth, and CoreData.
 Targets iOS 18.1+.